 Ahead of the Goal 50 announcement next week, we want to know who you think deserves to be named as the greatest forward in the world for their performances in 2013-14

 The winner of this award in 2013, Lionel Messi, won the World Cup's Golden Ball for guiding Argentina to the final and his goals helped to take Barcelona within a whisker of retaining La Liga.

-Instead, it was Diego Costa's goals that earned Atletico Madrid the Spanish title and the converted Spain striker a bumper transfer to Chelsea.
-A similarly boisterous center forward, Carlos Tevez performed an identical role in sending Juventus to its third straight Scudetto.
+Instead, it was Diego Costa's strikes that earned Atletico Madrid the Spanish title and the converted Spain striker a bumper transfer to Chelsea.
+A similarly boisterous centre-forward, Carlos Tevez, performed an identical role in sending Juventus to their third straight Scudetto.

 Cristiano Ronaldo will be bitterly disappointed with how Portugal performed in Brazil, but he claimed La Decima and the Copa del Rey as he played out of his skin for Real Madrid.

 The World Cup will also be a sour point for Neymar, who looked set to guide the Selecao to glory before an injury ruled him out of the semi-finals, killing the country's campaign stone dead.

 There will be no such international regrets for Thomas Muller, who was central to Germany's World Cup efforts and Bayern Munich's Bundesliga dominance, the latter of which Arjen Robben can also take a good share of the plaudits for.